-Trump says U.S. not going to get involved in Syria
+Trump seems to rule out deeper US intervention in Syria

 - London man proposes to Seattle woman via $5,000 newspaper ad

+But Spicer said “going in and occupying Syria for the express purpose of regime change is something the president has been very clear on.”

-Trump also warned that Russian President Vladimir Putin, in backing Assad, is supporting someone who is “truly an evil person.”
-That, Trump said, is “very bad for Russia” and “very bad for mankind” and the world.
+Trump also warned Russian President Vladimir Putin that in backing Assad, Putin was supporting someone who is “truly an evil person.”

+“I think it’s very bad for Russia.
+I think it’s very bad for mankind.
+It’s very bad for this world,” Trump told Fox Business News.

+Later Wednesday, Trump planned to hold talks at the White House with Jens Stoltenberg, NATO’s secretary-general, while Trump’s secretary of state, Rex Tillerson, was scheduled to meet with Russian Foreign Minister Sergey Lavrov in Moscow.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.